firesidelabs/fireside-features/README.md

-# Fireside Features
+# Fireside Feature Requests

-Feature requests and discussion.
+Click the "Issues" tab above and add your ideas and suggestions for Fireside features.